-Miriam specializes in adult literary and commercial fiction, narrative nonfiction, and books for children.
+Miriam specializes in adult literary and book club fiction, narrative nonfiction, and books for children.

 First and foremost, she responds to voice and stories that are character-driven.
 She searches for books that draw her in and give her a new perspective on a world she doesn’t know, or make her think more deeply about a world she does know.
 Miriam seeks books with a heart and writers with wonderful storytelling abilities.